layumi/2015_Face_Detection/README.md

 # Cascade CNNs for Face Detection
 The main idea is from 2015 CVPR Cascade CNNs for Face Detection.(L.Hao,Z.Lin etc.)
 In the "master" branch, I include the code for training.
 And in the "test" branch, I include the code for testing.(https://github.com/layumi/2015_Face_Detection/tree/test)
+What's New: I upload a short technical report in chinese.

 #Install
 1.Please install matconvernet first.
 You can get this library easily and visit the [homepage](http://www.vlfeat.org/matconvnet) to konw how to build.